Why Bloodletting Worked — For Some People: A Hepatonia Explanation

 The Constitutions That Bloodletting Harms

-As a Vesicotonia (수음체질) myself — a constitution with similarly weak liver-consolidation function — I can confirm from personal experience that blood-releasing therapies consistently make me feel worse rather than better.
-This is not individual variation; it is constitutional physiology operating predictably.
+As a Vesicotonia (수음체질) myself — a kidney-dominant constitution whose qi already runs outward — I can confirm from personal experience that both heavy sweating and blood-releasing therapies consistently leave me worse rather than better.
+This is not random individual variation; it is constitutional physiology operating predictably.

 The Modern Equivalent: Wet Cupping and Sauna